Andrew McCutchen Player Props: Pirates vs. Rockies

 Andrew McCutchen At The Plate

-- Among qualifying hitters in MLB action, he ranks 51st in batting average, 24th in on-base percentage, and 61st in slugging.
+- Among the qualified hitters in MLB action, he ranks 49th in batting average, 24th in on-base percentage, and 43rd in slugging.

-- McCutchen enters this game on a four-game hitting streak.
-During his last games, he's hitting .211 with one homer.
+- McCutchen will look to extend his five-game hitting streak.
+He's batting .273 with two homers in his last outings.

-- In 66.7% of his 15 games this season, McCutchen has picked up at least one hit.
-He's also had three multi-hit games.
+- McCutchen has picked up a hit in 68.8% of his 16 games this year, with more than one hit in 25.0% of them.

-- He has homered in two of 15 games played this year, and in 3.3% of his plate appearances.
+- He has hit a long ball in three games this year (18.8%), leaving the park in 4.5% of his trips to the plate.

-- McCutchen has driven in a run in four games this year (26.7%), including two games with multiple runs batted in.
+- McCutchen has driven in a run in five games this season (31.3%), including two games with multiple runs batted in.

-- He has scored at least once six times this season (40.0%), including one multi-run game.
+- In seven of 16 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.